MengyangPu/EDTER/README.md

             ......
 ```

-### Pre-trained model
+### inital weights
-If you are unable to download due to network reasons, you can download the pre-trained model from [here](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_base_p16_384-83fb41ba.pth) and [here](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_large_p16_384-b3be5167.pth).
+If you are unable to download due to network reasons, you can download the inital weights from [here](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_base_p16_384-83fb41ba.pth) and [here](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_large_p16_384-b3be5167.pth).

 ### Training
 #### The training of Stage I